Skip to main content

 Should Aston Students' Union disaffiliate from NUS UK?

-On Tuesday 14th October 2025, the Students’ Union (SU) Council voted to pass a motion calling for a referendum on whether Aston Students’ Union should disaffiliate from NUS UK.
-This decision means the question will now be put to a vote of the full current student membership.
+On Tuesday 14th October 2025, the Students' Union Council voted to pass a motion calling for a referendum on whether Aston Students' Union should disaffiliate from NUS UK.
+This means the question will now be put to a vote of the full current student membership.

 "This motion proposes that Aston Students' Union should disaffiliate from the National Union of Students (NUS UK) due to concerns about representation, accountability, and value for money.
 It highlights that NUS UK, a political membership body separate from NUS Charity, has faced criticism for inadequate representation of marginalised students and weak national campaigning.
 The motion argues that the £25,098 annual affiliation fee could be better used to support student-led initiatives at Aston."